4 Tips for Successful Co-Parenting from a Stepmom

 Here are four guidelines we follow that help the co-parenting dynamic from my perspective as a stepmom:

-It’s easier said than done.
-We haven't been perfect by any means, but we keep working to be better for his sake.
-We try to think before reacting/deciding.
+All of these co-parenting tips for divorced parents are easier said than done.
+We haven't been perfect by any means, but these best tips for co-parenting keep us working to be better for his sake.
+(Score advice to handle even more tough family topics.)
+We try to think before reacting and deciding.
 We visualize 10 steps down the road, and ask ourselves “will this impact the child and our relationships within the family dynamic?”
 For example, when we had my stepson full time in California, and his mom was in Washington, she would take him on vacation for Spring Break.
-My frustration was that he was missing valuable track meets and practices that would disrupt his everyday life.
+My frustration was that he was missing valuable track meets and sports practices that would disrupt his everyday life.
 I had to take a minute and think about what it would be like to have him two states away from me and only see him during school breaks.
 I started to empathize with her, and my mind and heart changed.